 Amalgam is a metallic dental substance that is known to be both safe and durable.
 Once it has been installed in the prepared area, a special ultraviolet light will harden and bond the dental filling in place.

-If you live in the Pacific Beach, California, area, and if you have a cavity concern, should call 858-273-0111 to have it examined and treated by the dental specialists at Bacino Dentistry.
+If you live in the San Diego, California, area, and if you have a cavity concern, should call 858-273-0111 to have it examined and treated by the dental specialists at Bacino Dentistry.